 From MozillaZine Knowledge Base

-A master password will not prevent others from reading locally stored e-mails, reading your browsing history, or from accessing sites the browser is already logged in to.
+However, a master password will not prevent anybody else from reading locally stored e-mails, reading your browsing history, or from accessing sites the browser is already logged in to.
 Alternatives to the built-in Password Manager such as Keepass or Lastpass provide their own implementation of a master password.

 Using a master password

 Using a master password is not selected by default; you will need to set one in the Password Manager, as explained below under Setting a master password.
 You can view using a master password as a way to authenticate who you are to the Software Security Device, just as you do with a server on a web site: you log into a web site and enter your credentials and you do the same if supplying the master password.

 If you supply the Master Password in the popup window that you see if a master password is needed, then you log in to the Software Security Device (Firefox uses: "Tools -> Options -> Advanced -> Encryption: Certificates: Security Devices: Software Security Device").
 If you select the Software Security Device then you notice an enabled "Log Out" button if you are logged on, otherwise the "Log In" button is enabled in that window.
 Access to the encrypted names and passwords is possible as long as you are logged on to the Software Security Device and you need to log out to prevent others from accessing that data if you leave your computer unattended.
 "Tools > Clear Private Data : Authenticated sessions" does the same, but also additionally will log you out of secure web sites.
 You may need to clear the cookies to log out of other sites.

 Setting a master password

 Make sure that you are able to remember or otherwise retrieve the master password you choose.
 For security reasons, you will need to supply your current master password before you can change or remove it.